 Showing the guide location on your Guidebook Web Page as a map is optional.
 If your event will be virtual, you can disable the location on your Guidebook Web page.

 Aside from the General Information, you can choose to include your Schedule.
 A specific Schedule Track can be highlighted, or you can display all sessions.
 From the Schedule section of Guidebook Web, users will be able to toggle between all sessions and My Schedule.

-If you have enabled session discussion, or you have live polls attached to sessions, these will show up on the Guidebook Web page when a user clicks into the session.
+If you have enabled session discussion, or you have live polls or forms attached to sessions, these will show up on the Guidebook Web page when a user clicks into the session.

-Up to six Custom Lists can also be incorporated into Guidebook Web.
-We recommend adding images to the custom list items you will show on your Guidebook Web page to make your page more visual.
+Up to twenty Custom Lists can also be incorporated into Guidebook Web.
+We recommend that you add images to your custom list items.
+If you don’t add your own images, we’ll display a placeholder image.

 Configuring your Guidebook Web Page

 To get started, navigate to the Promote section of your guide dashboard.
 Under the web tab, you will see the option to Configure your Guidebook Web page, which will pull up the configuration screen.

 In the middle of the configuration screen, a demo Guidebook Web page will show.
 This allows you to see how a Guidebook Web page will appear on different devices.
 Change the device selected at the top of the configuration page to switch between desktop, tablet and mobile views.
 This section does not update to show your content.